arizakevin/Enhanced-component-with-modal/README.md

 **withModal.js** is a <a href = "https://reactjs.org/docs/higher-order-components.html">Higher-Order Component</a>
 that consumes any component/screen, a button, and a modal, and returns the component/screen enhanced with the logic necessary for your modal to work, and then it places the button wherever you set it on your component/screen.
-This way, you save from having to write the code for the modal's logic on every single screen/component that needs a modal on your app, avoiding duplicated code.
+This way, you save from having to re-write the code for the modal's logic on every single screen/component that needs a modal on your app, avoiding duplicated code.

 # Installation